Research

 Measuring Instruments

-To measure the development of imagination, the instruments are: annual reports of the storytellers (amongst others in regards to develop of students’ listening skills), teachers’ questionnaire and interviews with each pupil at the end of the 3-year project.
+To measure the development of imagination, the instruments are: annual reports of the storytellers (amongst others in regards to develop of pupils’ listening skills), teachers’ questionnaire and interviews with each pupil at the end of the 3-year project.

 The Teachers’ Questionnaire